nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

   BeanValidationStrategy sorts the error messages for validation errors in the following order.

-  * Order of item names returned by javax.servlet.ServletRequest#getParameterNames (If the item in which the error occurred does not exist in the request parameter, it is moved to the end)
+  * Order of item names returned by jakarta.servlet.ServletRequest#getParameterNames (If the item in which the error occurred does not exist in the request parameter, it is moved to the end)

   Note that the value returned by ``getParameterNames`` is implementation-dependent, and the alignment order may change depending on the application server used.